 A Short History of Clipless Pedals

-Look Gave Cyclists the First-ever Clipless Pedals
+Look Gave Cyclists the First-ever Clipless Pedals.

 What Are Flat Pedals?

-In some situations, clipless pedals offer more pedaling efficiency than do flat pedals.
-One scientific study published on 8th July 2016 found no significant difference in pedaling efficiency when wearing trainers or cleat-equipped cycling shoes.
+In some situations, clipless pedals offer more pedaling efficiency than flat pedals.
+One scientific study published on 8th July 2016 found no significant difference in pedaling efficiency when wearing sneakers (flat pedals) or cleat-equipped cycling shoes.

 One study investigated the effect cycling shoes and shoe-pedal interface had on maximal mechanical power output.
-In this study, the researchers had cyclists complete three 100-meter riding sprints.
+In this study, the researchers had cyclists complete three 100-meter sprints.

 Related Post: Types of Cycling Sports